-In controlled areas (clean room and anteroom), the floors must have the following characteristics.
+In controlled areas (clean room and anteroom), the floors must have the following characteristics:

 - Flooring must be flat, smooth, impervious, non-friable, non-porous, sealed and resistant to damage from cleaning and disinfecting products.
-Any breakage must be repaired and sealed immediately. - In the clean room and anteroom, the floor must be coved to the side wall, at least 10-15 cm. - There must be no carpets, rugs, "sticky mats" or anti-fatigue mats57.
+Any breakage must be repaired and sealed immediately. - In the clean room and anteroom, the floor must be coved up the side wall, at least 10-15 cm. - There must be no carpets, rugs, "sticky mats" or antifatigue mats.